-FLYING SKULL NUKE EM
+FLYING SKULL NUKE EM ADVANCED

 Flying Skull Plant Products brings Nuke Em® to the indoor/outdoor gardening community.
 This multi-purpose insecticide and fungicide kills the eggs, larvae, juvenile and adult insects that feed on and ultimately kill plants.
 It targets all species of Broad Mites, Russet Mites, Spider Mites, Root Aphids, Leaf Aphids, Thrips, Whitefly and other plant leaf and soil insect parasites.
 Its unique formula also allows for outstanding control of the vast varieties of powdery mildew and mold found in the garden.
 Most of the ingredients are food grade ingredients that you would find in a loaf of bread!
 Brilliant!!